GuyRayOv/Stocks/README.md

 ├── README.md                    # Project documentation (this file)
 └── .gitignore                   # Ignored files and folders
 ```

-## 🧠 Data Leakage Prevention
-Seperate normalizaition/scaler for y and for X, where used to avoid data leakage

----

 ## 🚀 How to Run